ngamolsky/luma-hack/README.md

   - `R2_BUCKET_PUBLIC_URL`: Public URL for your R2 bucket

 You can set these environment variables in a `.env` file in the root directory of your project.
 The application will automatically load these variables from the `.env` file when it runs.

+## Future Work

+### Source processing improvements

+Should be able to make this multimodal to understand images and video natively.
+Should test with other source text.

+### Audio / Video / Captions sync

+Currently audio is process separately, and captions are generated from script chunks in scenes so they don't always match up.
+Duration fo reach scene is calculated from word count which isn't ideal.

+### New scene types

+Should be decently easy to add new scene types for more creative video.

+### More Robust Twitter Scene

+Currently uses TweetCapture, which fails a decent amount.
+We could write our own scraper, which could also fetch the tweet text so we could make the duration more accurate.